 However, one study measuring endocannabinoid concentrations in women during sexual arousal while watching erotic videos found quite the opposite; both anandamide and 2-AG actually decreased.
 Although conversely, scientists found healthy subjects (male and female) who masturbated until orgasm had elevated levels of 2-AG, concluding that “that 2-AG release plays a role in the rewarding consequences of sexual arousal and orgasm.”

 As THC stimulates the ECS by activating both CB1 and CB2 receptors, it’s probable that many of the reported sex-benefits from cannabis are THC derived.

 Cannabis and Sexual Function: The Stats

 Getting reliable data on human sexual function under laboratory conditions is a rather challenging task.
 So, right now most studies use retrospective analysis or surveys.
-The most recent and perhaps in depth investigation surveyed 373 female subjects over the age of 18, half of which were regular cannabis users.
+The most recent and perhaps in-depth investigation surveyed 373 female subjects over the age of 18, half of which were regular Marijuana users.

 Cannabis and Sexual Function — Pros and Cons

 |– Uncertainty about the effect of THC on testosterone production|

 – Possibility of erectile dysfunction